The Eigenvalue Problem for the complex Monge-Amp\`ere operator: A new existence theorem

-The estimates for tangential-tangential and tangential-normal second order derivatives follow from \cite{GuanB98} (see also \cite{CKNS85}).
-Indeed these estimates do not depend on a lower bound for $\psi$, and the last ones require strict plurisubharmonicity of $\underline u$ and a uniform bound on $\vert \nabla \underline u \vert$ and $\vert \nabla u \vert$ near $\partial \Omega$.
+The estimates for tangential-tangential and tangential-normal second order derivatives follow from \cite{Guan98} (see also \cite{CKNS85}).
+Indeed these estimates do not depend on a lower bound of $\psi$, and the last ones require strict plurisubharmonicity of $\underline u$ and a uniform bound on $\vert \nabla \underline u \vert$ and $\vert \nabla u \vert$ near $\partial \Omega$.

-However the estimate for the normal-normal second order derivative obtained in \cite{GuanB98} depend heavily on a positive lower bound on $\psi$ in $\bar \Omega \times \R$, while the ones obtained in \cite{CKNS85} do not require a lower bound on $\psi$ but use the fact that $\psi $ is increasing in the second variable.
+However the estimate for the normal-normal second order derivative obtained in \cite{Guan98} depend heavily on a positive lower bound of $\psi$ in $\bar \Omega \times \R$, while the ones obtained in \cite{CKNS85} do require a local lower bound on $\psi$ inside $\bar \Omega \times \R$ and use the fact that $\psi $ is increasing in the second variable.

-In oder to overcome this difficulty we use the fact that $\partial \Omega$ is strongly pseudoconvex and adapt the arguments in \cite{CKNS85} to our case.
+In oder to overcome this difficulty we use the fact that $\partial \Omega$ is strongly pseudoconvex and adapt the arguments in \cite{Guan98} to our case.

-We fix a point $P \in \partial \Omega$ and let $\rho$ be a strongly plurisubharmonic defining function for $\Omega$.
-We can assume that $P=0$ is the origin and choose local coordinates $z=(z_1, \cdots, z_n)$, $z_j=x_j+i y_{j}$, $(1 \leq j \leq n)$ around the origin such that $\rho_{z_\alpha}(0)=0$ for $\alpha<n$, $\rho_{y_n}(0)=0$, $\rho_{x_n}(0)=-1$ so that the $ x_n$-axis is the interior normal direction to $\partial \Omega$ at $0$.
+We fix a point $p \in \partial \Omega$ and let $\rho$ be a strongly plurisubharmonic defining function for $\Omega$.
+We can assume that $p=0$ is the origin and choose local coordinates $z=(z_1, \cdots, z_n)$, $z_j=x_j+i y_{j}$, $(1 \leq j \leq n)$ around the origin such that $\rho_{z_\alpha}(0)=0$ for $\alpha<n$, $\rho_{y_n}(0)=0$, $\rho_{x_n}(0)=-1$ so that the $ x_n$-axis is the interior normal direction to $\partial \Omega$ at $0$.
 For convenience we set

 Since $d \rho$ does not vanish near the boundary, and $u = 0$ in $\partial \Omega$, we may represent $u $ as